 Platycodon (Balloon Flower; Chinese Bellflower; Japanese Bellflower)

-Platycodon grandiflorus, the sole species in the genus Platycodon, is a herbaceous perennial in the family Campanulaceae, native to areas of East Asia.
+Platycodon grandiflorus, the sole species in the genus Platycodon, is a herbaceous perennial in the family Campanulaceae, native to East Asia.

 The scientific name comes from the Greek words “platys”, which means “broad” and “kodon”, meaning “a bell”, in reference to the shape of the corolla.

-It is also known as “Balloon Flower”, in reference to the balloon-shaped flower buds.
+It is also known as “Balloon Flower” because of the balloon-shaped flower buds.

 Platycodon is a symbol of friendship.